matheus-fls/calculatoreact/README.md

 # calculatoReact

 > This is a calculator app built with HTML, CSS, JS and React.
-Based on this [project guidelines](https://github.com/microverseinc/project-react-calculator/blob/master/README.md).
-The main purpose is to develop and deploy a functional React calculator app.
+Based on these [project guidelines](https://github.com/microverseinc/project-react-calculator/blob/master/README.md).
+The main purpose is to develop and deploy a functional calculator app built with React.

 ![screenshot](https://raw.githubusercontent.com/microverseinc/project-react-calculator/master/images/calculator.png)